Kids Ask: Bird Baths In Cathedrals & Jesus Starts A Food Bank

 Cue the effing Full House music, I just Danny Tanner’d my way through the Jesus talk, bitches!

 How would you have dealt with this situation?
-What would you have told a 5 year old boy asking these things?
+What would you have told a 5-year-old boy asking these things?

 This one was sent to me on Twitter.
 It was so funny, I had to share.
-Here’s the tweet with answer:
+Here’s the tweet with the answer:

 I’d love to know what sorts of questions your kids have asked about religion and how you answer them!
+Let me know in the comments!